 To meet Point Targets, projects apply qualified TDM strategies to offset their estimated drive alone trip demand.
 Varying point values are assigned to each TDM strategy commensurate to its estimated effectiveness in reducing drive alone trips, VMT, and vehicle trips.
 This chapter describes each strategy in depth and offers alternative methods for compliance to the TDM Program for projects that propose new or innovative approaches.
-LADOT's TDM Calculator, an online application, is available to help applicants navigate the TDM Program.
+LADOT's TDM Calculator, an online application, is available to help applicants navigate their TDM Program requirements.
 The TDM Calculator provides a project's Point Target and sums the number of points earned as a result of the total TDM strategies selected by the developer.
-The TDM Calculator can be found on the LADOT website.
 Appendix B summarizes the best practice research that informs the selection of qualified TDM strategies and the assignment of point values.